 Who we are

 The Washington University School of Medicine Division of Reproductive Endocrinology and Infertility provides a full line of services.
 We are the home of The Fertility and Reproductive Medicine Center at Barnes-Jewish Hospital, which helps both men and women facing infertility.

-Each year, more than 2,000 couples are evaluated and treated for infertility at Washington University School of Medicine, making us the most trusted center in the region.
+Each year, more than 2,000 families are evaluated and treated for infertility at Washington University School of Medicine, making us the most trusted center in the region.